PascalSun/TimelineKGQA/README.md

 - **General Information Retrieval**: Retrieve the general information from the knowledge graph based on the question
 - **Temporal Constrained Retrieval**: Filter on general information retrieval, apply the temporal constraint
-- **Timeline Position Retrieval**: Based on general information retrieval, recover the timeline information
+- **Timeline Retrieval**: Based on general information retrieval, recover the timeline information

+Extend from this, it is retrieve the information for one fact, or you can name it event/truth, etc.
+If we have multiple facts, or events, or truths, etc, after the retrieval, we need to comparison: set operation, ranking, semantic extraction, etc.

+And whether the question is complex or not is depending on how much information our brain need to process, and the different capabilities of the brain needed to process the information.

 ### Temporal Questions